cezacs1/cs-go-ezexternal---open-source-development/README.md

 Notes:
+> I will update it every week for new features and some fixes.

 > Dont ask anything about VAC - Bans.

 > Yes, VAC can dedect it easyly.
 Cuz valve checking netvars.